Colony collapse disorder: Antibiotics

 A study at the University of Texas in Austin found that commonly used antibiotics found in beekeeping to prevent disease lower the gut microbial levels in honeybees, making them more susceptible to disease.
 A widespread occurrence of viral infections within a beehive can lead to colony collapse.
-Researchers state that although the antibiotics are necessary, beekeepers should exercise caution when determining amount and length of use.
+Researchers state that although the antibiotics are necessary, beekeepers should exercise caution when determining the amount and length of use.
 A widespread occurrence of viral infections within a beehive can lead to colony collapse.

 Miticides

 Beekeepers use miticides to rid colonies of Varroa infestations; however, treatment can lead to higher levels of viral infections in colonies.
-High doses of treatment or the use of miticides for an extended period of time can lead to immune-suppression in honey bees, making them more susceptible to viruses.
+High doses of treatment or the use of miticides for an extended period can lead to immune suppression in honey bees, making them more susceptible to viruses.

 2008 research by scientists from Pennsylvania State University found high levels of the miticides fluvalinate and coumaphos in samples of wax from hives, as well as lower levels of 70 other pesticides.
 Increased levels of the organophosphate Coumaphos in wax have been associated with decreased survivorship of developing queens.
 Researchers from Washington State University, under entomologist Steve Sheppard in 2009, confirmed high levels of pesticide residue in hive wax and found an association between it and significantly reduced bee longevity.
 A large 2010 survey of healthy and CCD-affected colonies also revealed elevated levels of pesticides in wax and pollen, but the amounts of pesticides were similar in both failing and healthy hives.

 Climate change

-Environmental changes are known to have an affect on honeybee development.
-The increase in temperature and precipitation levels induced by climate change has been proven to decrease the likelihood of a bee colony surviving by 30% in a single generation, as well as decreasing the amount of new bee colonies being established.
-Extreme rainfall and lack thereof can both limit the extent to which bees are able to forage, thereby reducing their numbers and health.
+Environmental changes are known to affect honeybee development.
+The increase in temperature and precipitation levels induced by climate change has been proven to decrease the likelihood of a bee colony surviving by 30% in a single generation, as well as decreasing the number of new bee colonies being established.
+Extreme rainfall and lack thereof can both limit the extent to which bees can forage, thereby reducing their numbers and health.

 Bee rentals and migratory beekeeping

-Since U.S. beekeeper Nephi Miller first began moving his hives to different areas of the country for the winter of 1908, migratory beekeeping has become widespread in America.
+Since U.S. beekeeper Nephi Miller first began moving his hives to different areas of the country in the winter of 1908, migratory beekeeping has become widespread in America.
 Bee rental for pollination is a crucial element of U.S. agriculture, which could not produce anywhere near its current levels with native pollinators alone.
 U.S. beekeepers collectively earn much more from renting their bees out for pollination than they do from honey production.

 Researchers are concerned that trucking colonies around the country to pollinate crops, where they intermingle with other bees from all over, helps spread viruses and mites among colonies.
-Additionally, such continuous movement and re-settlement is considered by some a strain and disruption for the entire hive, possibly rendering it less resistant to all sorts of systemic disorder.
+Additionally, such continuous movement and re-settlement is considered by some a strain and disruption for the entire hive, possibly rendering it less resistant to all sorts of systemic disorders.
 In addition to the concern surrounding viruses and mites in transporting bees across the country, the stress bees experience in transport is a potential mechanism involved in colony collapse disorder.